qpv-research-group/solcore5/README.rst

 Some of the Solcore issues we are aware off are:

-- The poisson-drift-diffusion solver, written in Fortran, only works under Linux and Mac (which are the OS we mostly use).
-We have never been able to make F2Py and the Fortran compiler work together under Windows.
+- The poisson-drift-diffusion solver, written in Fortran, has been tested only under Linux and Mac.
+We have never been successful in making F2Py and the Fortran compiler work together under Windows, although they are supposed to work well.
 Any help with this is more than welcome!!
-- The equations included in the quantum efficiency calculator need a full revision as it is not fuly clear that they include properly the intrinsic region in PIN and NIP solar cells, nor the dependence of the quantum efficiency with voltage.
-- Using an external generation profile in the poisson-drift-diffusion solver only works well for dense, homogeneous meshes.
-The interpolation scheme of the solver does not considers correctly the situation of fast-varying generation.
 - Documentation is incomplete or obscure, in many cases.
 Again, something to be solved soon.
 - The calculator of the generation profile using the TMM module is really, really slow as soon as the structure is slightly complicated or the mesh density is high.
 We'll need to do something about it sooner than later.